pritish-ranjan01/curve-coffee-collab/README.md

 # curve-coffee-collab
-This is the repository to create an app for the KPMG Curve Team to enhance collaboration and cross-team bonding.
+This is the repository to maintain an app for the KPMG Curve Team to enhance collaboration and cross-team bonding.